ragon000/vim-latex-live-preview/README.md

-A Vim Plugin for Lively Previewing LaTeX PDF Output
+A Vim Plugin for Lively Previewing Pandoc PDF Output
 ===================================================

-This plugin provides a live preview of the output PDF of your LaTeX file.
+This plugin provides a live preview of the output PDF of your Pandoc file.
 The display of the output PDF file will be updated lively as you type (just hold the cursor and you will see the PDF file updated).
-Currently, vim-latex-live-preview only support UNIX-like systems.
-[Please let me know if you have any suggestions.](.github/CONTRIBUTING.md)
+Currently, vim-pandoc-live-preview only support UNIX-like systems.

 Table of Contents
 -----------------